 Firstly to get at the underlying cause, it is good to look at lifestyle with insomnia, spending time outside, exercising, and doing meditation or yoga are good ways to facilitate a good night sleep.
 Changing habitats like working or bright screens one hour before bedtime, is really important, to allow the mind to shutdown better.
 Fixing the time you go to bed and get out of bed helps.
 There are also some herbs that can help restore sleep, in this article, the protocol below can help guide you.
-Specifically, the nervine tonic herbs listed below are thought to help restore balance to the nervous system opposed to just repressing a pathway (Hoffman, 1988).
+Specifically, the nervine tonic herbs listed below are thought to help restore balance to the nervous system (Hoffman, 1988).

 Herbs that work on the nervous system are termed nervines, these are suitable for treating insomnia, partly, as they reduce anxiety.
 Out of the herbs shown below we have one double blind human clinical trial that supports the use of American skullcap in reducing anxiety (Wolfson et al., 2003).
 St. John’s wort and milky oat seed have not been studied for anxiety or sleep in humans and their anti-anxiety indication is based on strong traditional knowledge (Hoffman, 1988).

 Fresh American skullcap tincture (1 part) (cooling, drying)

 Fresh milky oat seed tincture (1 part) (warming, moistening)

 Contraindications: If on sedative medication be highly cautious regarding dose.

 1. Choose a time for bed in order to get 8 hours of sleep.
 Make sure this is the same time every day.
 It is best to get up at the same time each day.
 This way you train your internal circadian clock.